-The global Coronavirus pandemic has led to the cancellation or delay of many SAT and ACT testing dates this year.
-We recognize the upcoming academic year is unpredictable for many students and families and because of these extraordinary conditions, St. Thomas Aquinas College will not require standardized tests for applicants entering Fall 2021.
+The global Coronavirus pandemic has led to the cancellation or delay of many SAT and ACT testing dates, and as a result, St. Thomas Aquinas College will not require standardized tests for our applicants.

 Students unable to submit standardized test results, or who choose not to, will not be disadvantaged in our selection process.
 For those students who submit standardized testing results, we will use the scores as one component in our holistic review of applications.